gourlaysama/gourlaysama.github.io/_drafts/fedora-dnf-tips.md

 ### MIME handlers

-`dnf` can be used to find applications capable of opening a file, using its `mime-type`:
+DNF can be used to find applications capable of opening a file, using its `mime-type`:

 ```sh
 # what is that unknown file?